 So what drags me away from the temperate climes of London?
 Well, in between sampling the banked curves of Daytona and plying my wares at the world's largest racing trade show – more on those later – I'm here to experience a little bit of American car culture.
 In truth, it's been something of an impromptu affair – with a day to spare before the show I approach the local car hire firm for something suitable.
 The result was a gleaming black 2008 Chrysler 300C.
 And a map.
 The plan is to get out of the tourist Mecca of Orlando, which lies to the east of the Florida peninsula, and head west to the town of Clearwater on the Gulf of Mexico; sort of a mini coast-to-coast.

+Out in the car park, the big Chrysler does a fine job of filling even a US space.
+At sixteen and a half feet long it's bigger than a Bentley Continental GT.
+It screams Americana too, with a comically high shoulder line, a brash authoritarian presence and a front end seemingly modelled on JR Ewing's grin.
+It's much the same inside, with wide open spaces and a bold, simple layout.
 After a couple of miles I start to drop into the routine of US motorway travel.
 Barring the flat, sub tropical landscape, much is the same as the UK.
 It's 3 lanes wide, people have a healthy disdain for the speed limit (which ranges from 55mph to 75 and even includes minimum speeds in some sections) and the layout is all fairly intuitive.
 What's even worse than the UK is lane discipline.
 It simply does not exist, and drivers seem to pick a lane completely irrespective of their speed.
 Occasionally one of them wakes up and promptly undertakes the car in front, but there's little real order.
 It never feels aggressive or overwrought and, with relatively low traffic densities, the whole thing more or less seems to work.
 In fact they're so chilled out that several times I witness a car in one of the outside lanes wander until it actually puts two wheels on the dirt.
 Fortunately the trucks appear to be somewhat more carefully guided.
 They're big out here; really big.
 If one was to stray off the road it's likely it could run over several small towns before the driver's attention was even diverted from his Lynyrd Skynyrd tape.

+The I4 widens to four lanes as we pass the outskirts of Tampa.
+It's a bright modern city with a cluster of silver sky scrapers looming against the hazy midday sky.
+It also marks a brief stint on the I275, a comparatively twisty urban freeway, which gives a bit more insight into the Chrysler’s dynamics.
+Once again the messages are a little mixed.
+The steering is quite precise with a pleasingly linear action, but it’s almost completely devoid of feel.
+The initial turn is distinctly floaty and the whole thing feels a touch under-damped, but the car actually feels surprisingly well balanced once its set up in the turn.
+Sweeping through the I275’s twists, its body roll is no worse than you’d expect from a large sedan and the car actually feels quite poised.
 The SR60 rapidly blends into the Courtney Campbell Causeway; 9.9 miles of bridges and reclaimed land stretching across Tampa Bay.
 It leads to the aptly named town of Clearwater.
 You can drive virtually onto the beach and, as Florida gives way to the Gulf of Mexico, the water is indeed crystal clear.
 As we pause for a photocall, a steady stream of numbered white 4X4s drive past – presumably watching out for anyone paddling past in a sombrero.
 The strange foreigner randomly photographing his hire car seems to attract a certain attention too, signalling that it’s perhaps time to move on.

 We trundle down a rough concrete track barely wider than the Chrysler.
 It runs within feet of the waters edge, before rejoining the main road that takes us back towards Tampa.
 Cruising onward along the I4 you can’t help noticing the sheer number of police cars.
 There are state troopers, county sheriffs and local police everywhere.
 At one point we pass a car being pulled over and the officer approaches cautiously, one hand hovering over his gun.
 Make no mistake, this is still America.